matomo-org/matomo-java-tracker/README.md

 ```java
 HttpResponse response = tracker.sendBulkRequest(requests);
 ```
-If some of the parameters that you've specified in the bulk request requre AuthToken to be set, this can also be set in the bulk request through
+If some of the parameters that you've specified in the bulk request require AuthToken to be set, this can also be set in the bulk request through
 ```java
 HttpResponse response = tracker.sendBulkRequest(requests, authToken);
 ```